Pedromaia26/LAPR2-ISEP/docs/SprintA/DM.md

 **Product/Service related to a Transaction or Transaction Line Item**

-* Chemical analyzes, diagnosis and report of the samples
+* Diagnosis and report of the samples

 ---